All Episodes

 To have disposable income, you have to have a job.

-For people to have a job, there have to be ongoing enterprises and businesses that are investing in their own growth and are enjoying success, which is incredibly increasingly hard to do with this regime because success is punished.
+For people to have a job, there have to be ongoing enterprises and businesses that are investing in their own growth and are enjoying success, which is increasingly hard to do with this regime because success is punished.

 The more successful you are, the bigger target you are of people like the president and his party.

-Because somehow it's not fair that you're succeeding while somebody else isn't.
+Because somehow, it's not fair that you're succeeding while somebody else isn't.

 So we're going to take what you have achieved as a result of your success, and we're going to distribute that to the other people who are the victims of your success.